vineyard-bloom/vineyard-bloom-hub/content/server.md

 * There should be no port numbers in source code except as optional default values.

+## Architecture

 * Client and server projects should always be stored in separate repositories.

-* Never use IP tables for routing HTTP packets.
-Use an HTTP daemon or external service for that.
+* Aside for legacy projects and synchronizing web sockets across Node.js clusters, do not use Redis!
+Whatever problem you are trying to solve with Redis, there is a better tool for the job.

+* IP table customization should only be used for an extra layer of security after an external firewall.
+Do not use IP tables for any form of routing or logic.

 ## Configuration